 We Love A Challenging Brief

 We spend much of our time exploring off the beaten trail, both in the areas that we run our scheduled group expeditions, and far beyond.
-We continually recce new routes and trip ideas, always striving to create truly pioneering adventures and, to develop interesting ideas for bespoke and special interest trips (and production companies for that matter).
+We continually recce new routes and trip ideas, always striving to create truly pioneering adventures and, to develop interesting ideas for bespoke and special interest trips.

 We love nothing more than a challenging trip-planning brief.
-So, whether you want to hunt for Himalayan blue poppies in the wilds of Tibet, photograph esoteric Buddhist festivals in Kham, or join a private expedition to migrate with the eagle hunters of western Mongolia, - just reach out and give us a try.
+So, whether you want to hunt for Himalayan blue poppies in the wilds of Tibet, photograph esoteric Buddhist festivals in Kham, or join a private expedition to migrate with the eagle hunters of western Mongolia, - just get in touch and give us a try.

 We promise you two things: an ability to think and deliver outside of the box, and, honesty.
 If your request falls outside our core area of expertise, we will tell you straight up and try and make an alternative recommendation.

 Below, are various themes around which we have designed bespoke adventures in the past, as well as some examples of specific requests and the subsequent trips that we delivered.

 Trip Theme: Experience Tibet

 "Please could you send me your best idea for a two week cultural adventure through eastern Tibet.
 November works best.
 We are only interested in a truly unique and immersive trip".
 Thanks - Mike.

 We pride ourselves on being creative but "truly unique" is hard.
 So, up for the challenge, I hit the road on a recce trip to explore two festivals that I had heard about on my travels and which seemed to offer the 'one-off' experiences around which I could design a trip.
 Every so often, with a little luck, you just know when you've hit the jackpot.